akaak/DevTools/resources.md

 # Resources

+# Expose Local urls on the public internet

+ngrok exposes local servers behind NATs and firewalls to the public internet over secure tunnels.

 ## Serve github files
 For serving static files Amazon S3 is a good solution.
 In addition, if you have files in github or as a gist then you can not really serve from there because the Content-Type header does not come out the way that the browsers want to see that file.
 You can get around this issue by serving these files through a service that can recognize the file content type.